Mashal Khan (actress)

 Mashal Khan is a Pakistani former actress turned finance coach and advisor.
 She gained popularity by playing the role of Kinza Jalal Khan in her debut serial Suno Chanda (2018), which proved to be the breakthrough for her.

 Early life and education

 Born and raised in Karachi, Khan attended Karachi Grammar School before pursuing a degree in mathematics at McGill University in Canada, where she was also actively involved in theatre during her studies.

 Career

 Acting (2018–2025)

-In 2019, she appeared in Suno Chanda 2, a sequel to Suno Chanda and reprise her role of Kinza, which was her acting debut and earned her fame.
+In 2019, she appeared in Suno Chanda 2, a sequel to Suno Chanda and reprised her role of Kinza, which was her acting debut and earned her fame.
 The same year, her other notable roles include that of the antagonist in Mere Humdam and as Sonia in Khaas.
 She also appeared as host in travel guide show Amazing Nordics at Hum TV.

 In August 2025, Khan announced that she would quit the showbiz industry to pursue career in finance.